rbms-bsc/DCRMR/_pages/PPDM/Note-on-publication-statement.md

 Example: `Londres [i.e. Paris]`

-**Note on distribution statement:** `Actual place of publication from: Weller, E.O.
+**Note on publication statement:** `Actual place of publication from: Weller, E.O.
 Falsche Druckorte`

 <a name="4.206.4.3">4.206.4.3</a> Make a note if no place of publication) appears on the manifestation but is known by providing a justification for the supplied place (see [4.201.97.1](/DCRMR/books/ppdm/Place-of-publication/#4.201.97.1)).